KevinNguyen4/Pokemon/README.md

 To Do List
 -See how to match up pokemon from different sites
+    -names might be a little weird
+    -primary keys for number/name
 -Scrape Pikalytics each format->Put in DB for the ones you find, but don't replace(some aren't in national dex for gen 9)
     which also gets u the most recent data
--See how to update it instead of dropping and redoing it each time lol -names might be a little weird
+-See how to update it instead of dropping and redoing it each time lol -get pictures for each pokemon
--primary keys for number/name
--get pictures for each pokemon
--filter for stats(needs a little work)(sorting by number makes it wacky) -need to cancel out some weaknesses/immunities/resistances, no logic here yet -check css/js for page, change the spacing
--Search and Clear buttons font size are a little different?
+-filter for stats(needs a little work)(sorting by number makes it wacky) -Search and Clear buttons font size are a little different?

+to scrape the table
+php artisan scrape:pokemon-table